-Coordinators: S. Nickel Part of the modules: Operations Research in Sur
+Coordinators: S. Nickel Part of the modules: Operation

 Operations Research in Supply Chain Management and Health Care Management (p.
-58)[IW4OR4]
+56)[IW4OR4]

 ECTS Credits Hours per week Term Instruction language 4,5 2/1 Summer term de

 The assessment consists of a written exam (120 minutes) according to Section 4(2), 1 of the examination regulation.
 The exam takes place in every the semester.